 Students can calculate their merit from their NET score using the following formula.

-Both COMSATS and NUST offer exceptional educational opportunities in Pakistan.
+Conclusion Both COMSATS and NUST offer exceptional educational opportunities in Pakistan.
 COMSATS is particularly strong in IT and engineering, while NUST excels in engineering and applied sciences.
 The choice between these two institutions should be based on individual academic interests, career goals and preferred campus environment.

 Whether you choose COMSATS or NUST, both universities provide a solid foundation for a successful career.
 Evaluate your options carefully, consider visiting the campuses and consult current students or alumni to make the best decision for your future.

+FAQs Is NUST better or COMSATS?
 NUST is generally considered better in terms of global rankings, research output, and infrastructure.
 However, COMSATS also holds a strong reputation, especially in computer science and IT.

+Which is better for CS: FAST or NUST?
 FAST is known for its focused and rigorous computer science programs.
 However, NUST provides broader research opportunities and better campus facilities, making both strong contenders depending on your preference.

+What is the top 1 university in Pakistan?
 NUST and Quaid-i-Azam University often compete for the #1 spot in various national and international rankings.

+What is the fee of COMSATS per semester?
 The semester fee at COMSATS varies by program but typically ranges from PKR 85,000 to 120,000 for undergraduate programs, depending on the campus and discipline.